Greece

 Our relationship with Greece

-New Zealand and Greece share a warm relationship with a long history based on New Zealand’s participation in the First and Second World Wars, as well as strong personal ties.
-In the First World War the Greek island of Lemnos was both a staging and relief post for the Gallipoli campaign.
-During World War Two, more than 7,700 New Zealand troops were part of the allied forces that fought to defend mainland Greece and the island of Crete from occupation in 1941.
-A total of 1,040 New Zealand soldiers from World War Two are buried throughout Greece.
-Since 1984, Wellington has maintained a sister city relationship with Chania on Crete.
+In the First World War, the Greek island of Lemnos was both a staging and relief post for the Gallipoli campaign.
+During the Second World War, more than 7,700 New Zealand troops were part of the allied forces that fought to defend mainland Greece and the island of Crete from occupation in 1941.
+1,040 New Zealand soldiers from the Second World War are buried throughout Greece.

 New Zealand and Greece cooperate in many multilateral fora, particularly the United Nations.
 New Zealand also values its relationship with Greece as a member state of the European Union.